Egypt tips for first timers: Things to know before going to Egypt

 9. Eat where the locals eat

-Egypt has a wide range of gastronomic alternatives, including five-star restaurants and freshly prepared street cuisine.
-Everything is reasonably priced and filling.
-The greatest place to discover delicious, authentic food is usually where the locals dine, so pay attention to where they frequent.
-If you can peel it or if it's served hot, street food is thought to be safe to eat.
-In Egypt, it's considered unsanitary to eat with your left hand or to pass food to someone else with that hand.
-In addition to the service charge and sales tax at the restaurant, your server will want a tip.
+Egypt has a vast number of gastronomic options starting with five-star restaurants and freshly prepared street food.
+All things are affordable and satisfying.
+The best place to find good and authentic food is normally where the locals have their meals, and be sensitive to where they go.
+Street food is believed to be safe to consume in case you can peel it or serve it hot.
+Egyptians regard using the left hand as unsanitary to eat or pass food to someone with the left hand.
+Along with the service fee and the sales tax in the restaurant, your server will require a tip.

 Eat where the locals eat